trajtracker/trajtracker/docs/source/events/events_overview.rst

 **Notes:**:

-- when using event manager to show/hide visual objects, you must put these objects in a :class:`~trajtracker.stimuli.StimulusContainer` and use the container's :func:`~trajtracker.stimuli.StimulusContainer.present` method to update the display.
+- when using event manager to show/hide visual objects, you must put these objects in a :class:`~trajtracker.stimuli.StimulusContainer` and use :meth:`~trajtracker.stimuli.StimulusContainer.present` to update the display.
 - Operation can be timed to the precise moment when an event occurred (as in the example above), or to some time later.
 For example, to start tracking the trajectory 100 ms after the trial started: